jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 In the first step the cluster is pretty relaxed, so the consumption is ok, but in some way high for a cluster without loads.

-The second step tries to focus on the scraping time of node_exporter, and therefore Kubelet.
-But there is no difference, no improvements on the consumption.
-Kubelet (cAdvisory) is pretty relaxed, no matter how frequent you call it.
-Maybe, because there are few Pods or resources to monitor by Kubelet.
-In this step, Prometheus consumes pretty the same.
-It makes sense, because we only changed one scrape interval focused on getting metrics from Kubelet.
-With a more loaded cluster, this step should have a good impact on Kubelet consumption.

-For the third step we double most of the scraping times.
-The one about node_exporter and Kubelet was not changed.
-So, again, we dont see improvements on Kubelet consumption.
+For the second step we double most of the scraping times.
+We dont see improvements on Kubelet consumption.
 Kubelet can respond any query pretty fast.
+The cluster is not loaded, so Kubelet dont have to do a very consuming work about returning metrics.

 Where we see a significant impact is on Prometheus performing.
 Prometheus is configured with many scraping jobs, and we have doubled most of them.
 So, Prometheus has to query less frequency and this impacts really significant on the CPU consumption.
 Going from about 20% of one CPU to about 12%.
 Almost half of CPU consumption.

 **Doubling scraping times on most of the intervals makes Prometheus to consume half of usual CPU consumption.**